hughobrien/psu-constitution/README.md

 12. It is the responsibility of the President and the Vice-President/Treasurer to ensure that the end of year accounts is subject to external scrutiny.
 Therefore, an external accountant must be utilised to prepare the accounts for presentation at the AGM of the following year.

 13. The President should provide the external accountant with all relevant financial material before the financial year end of the 31st of May.
+TODO: different dates for FY END.

 14. Those with a key role and oversight in the PSU finances are: